isa-ulisboa/greends-dms-exercises/dms_ex_10_insert_update.md

 1. Open DBeaver and open a connection to your local MariaDB installation, with the user `dms_user`.

 2. Ensure that you are using the `dms_INE` database.
-Execute the statement
+Execute the statement to make it the active database;
 ```
 USE dms_INE;
 ```